newrelic/newrelic-opentelemetry-examples/README.md

 - .NET
   - [OpenTelemetry SDK New Relic Config](./dotnet/minimal-api/) Simple .NET 6 application demonstrating OpenTelemetry instrumentation.
 - JavaScript
-  - [OpenTelemetry SDK New Relic Config - OTLP/gRPC](./javascript/simple-nodejs-app): An express application demonstrating OpenTelemetry auto-instrumentation and exporting with OTLP/gRPC, configured for New Relic via the SDK.
   - [OpenTelemetry SDK New Relic Config - OTLP/HTTP (PROTO)](./javascript/simple-nodejs-app-http-exp): An express application demonstrating OpenTelemetry auto-instrumentation and exporting with OTLP/HTTP (PROTO), configured for New Relic via the SDK.
 - Python
   - [OpenTelemetry SDK New Relic Config](./python): Two simple Python application demonstrating OpenTelemetry instrumentation, one with Flask auto-instrumentation and one without Flask.
 Configured for New Relic via the SDK.